It’s a lot of little things. That’s what web design is all about. There is a staggering number of ways to screw up.

 Here’s another area that requires special attention.
 Miss one thing and you won’t get all of your data.
 You can fix it later, but you won’t get historical reports, so do it right the first time.

-Ensure that you have access to Analytics and have been added to the account in Admin > User Management with full access (Manage Users, Edit, Collaborate, Read & Analyze).
-If you don’t have full access, request that you be added at this level.
+Ensure that you have access to Analytics and have been added to the account in Admin > Account access management with admin level access (Manage Users, Edit, Collaborate, Read & Analyze).
+If you don’t have admin access, request that you be added at this level.

 Note: the method of adding Analytics code to the website may vary depending on the content management system.